TacticToe: Learning to Prove with Tactics: Orthogonalization

 \section{Orthogonalization}

 Different tactics may transform a single goal in the same way.
 Exploring such equivalent paths is undesirable, as it leads to inefficiency in automated proof search.
 To solve this problem, we modify the construction of the tactics database.
-Each time a new goal-tactic pair $(t,g)$ is extracted from a tactic proof and about to be recorded, we consider if there does not already exist a better tactic for $g$ in our database.
-To this end, we organize a competition between the $k$ closest goal-tactic pairs $\mathit{Predictions}^{\mathit{tactic}}_k(g)$.
+Each time a new tactic-goal pair $(t,g)$ is extracted from a tactic proof and about to be recorded, we consider if there does not already exist a better tactic for $g$ in our database.
+To this end, we organize a competition between the $k$ closest tactic-goal pairs $\mathit{Predictions}^{\mathit{tactic}}_k(g)$.
 In our experiments, the default orthogonalization radius is $k=20$.
-The winner is the tactic that subsumes (see Definition~\ref{def:tacsub}) the original tactic on $g$ and that appears in the largest number of goal-tactic pairs in the database.
+The winner is the tactic that subsumes (see Definition~\ref{def:tacsub}) the original tactic on $g$ and that appears in the largest number of tactic-goal pairs in the database.
 The winning tactic $w$ is then associated with $g$, producing the pair $(w,g)$ and is stored in the database instead of the original pair $(t,g)$.
 As a result, already successful tactics with a large coverage are preferred, and new tactics are considered only if they provide a different contribution.
 We now give a formal definition of the concepts of subsumption and coverage that are required for expressing the orthogonalization algorithm.

-\begin{definition} (Coverage)\\ Let $\mathfrak{T}$ be the database of goal-tactic pairs.
+\begin{definition} (Coverage)\\ Let $\mathfrak{T}$ be the database of tactic-goal pairs.
 We define the coverage $\textit{\mbox{Coverage}}(t)$ of a tactic $t$ by the number of times this tactic appears in $\mathfrak{T}$.
 Expressing this in a formula, we get:

 Intuitively, this notion estimates how general a tactic is by counting the number of different goals it is useful for. \end{definition}

 \begin{definition} (Goal subsumption)\\ A goal subsumption $\le$ is a partial relation on goals.
 Assuming we have a way to estimate the number of steps required to solve a goal, a general and useful subsumption definition is for example: